MicrosoftDocs/cpp-docs/docs/standard-library/gamma-distribution-class.md

 };
 ```
 #### Parameters
- `RealType`
+*RealType*
 The floating-point result type, defaults to `double`.
 For possible types, see [\<random>](../standard-library/random.md).

+*URNG*
+The uniform random number generator engine.
+For possible types, see [\<random>](../standard-library/random.md).

 ## Remarks
- The template class describes a distribution that produces values of a user-specified integral type, or type `double` if none is provided, distributed according to the Gamma Distribution.
+The template class describes a distribution that produces values of a user-specified floating-point type, or type `double` if none is provided, distributed according to the Gamma Distribution.
 The following table links to articles about individual members.

 ||||
 |-|-|-|
 |[gamma_distribution::gamma_distribution](#gamma_distribution__gamma_distribution)|`gamma_distribution::alpha`|`gamma_distribution::param`|
 |`gamma_distribution::operator()`|`gamma_distribution::beta`|[gamma_distribution::param_type](#gamma_distribution__param_type)|

- The property functions `alpha()` and `beta()` return their respective values for stored distribution parameters `alpha` and `beta`.
+The property functions `alpha()` and `beta()` return their respective values for stored distribution parameters *alpha* and *beta*.

+The property member `param()` sets or returns the `param_type` stored distribution parameter package.

+The `min()` and `max()` member functions return the smallest possible result and largest possible result, respectively.

+The `reset()` member function discards any cached values, so that the result of the next call to `operator()` does not depend on any values obtained from the engine before the call.

+The `operator()` member functions return the next generated value based on the URNG engine, either from the current parameter package, or the specified parameter package.

 For more information about distribution classes and their members, see [\<random>](../standard-library/random.md).

 For detailed information about the gamma distribution, see the Wolfram MathWorld article [Gamma Distribution](http://go.microsoft.com/fwlink/LinkId=401111).

 ## Example